Berkshire buyback seen clashing with estate tax push

 The repurchase came less than a month ahead of the looming "fiscal cliff," automatic tax hikes and spending cuts set for January 1 that the White House and members of Congress have been negotiating to avoid.

-Among other levies, the estate tax is expected to rise in the new year package by as much as 20 percentage points, and capital gains taxes will also rise, which may have spurred the anonymous shareholder to sell now.
+Among other levies, the estate tax is expected to rise in the new year package by as much as 20 percentage points, which may have spurred the anonymous shareholder to sell now.

 "We believe it is right to have a significant tax on large estates when they are passed on to the next generation.
 We believe it is right morally and economically, and that an estate tax promotes democracy by slowing the concentration of wealth and power," the 33 signers wrote in the letter released by the campaign, United for a Fair Economy.